Punjab is known as ‘The bread basket of India’ due to the vast amount of crops grown in this rural area, which provides 80% of India’s produce.

 11. Once the second side is cooked (like you see in the picture below) remove it from the heat.
 You will now finish cooking the first side.

 12. To finish cooking the first side, you apply fierce heat to it.
-If you have an electric hob/cooker, put the first side of the roti (spotty side faces down), under the grill (it needs to be on the highest temperature) and again, it will puff like a balloon…
+If you do not have gas, but have an electric hob/cooker, put the first side of the roti (spotty side faces down), under the electric grill (it needs to be on the highest temperature) and again, it will puff like a balloon…

-If you have a gas hob/cooker, this is done by placing the first side of the roti directly over a lower flame, (spotty side faces up).
+If you have a gas hob/cooker, this is done by placing the first (non spotty), side of the roti directly over a lower flame, (spotty side faces up).
 The roti will then puff like a balloon!
-(See below for images of roti puffing over gas flame on our Indian experience Cookery workshops).
+(SEE BELOW for images of roti puffing over gas flame on our Indian Experience Cookery workshops).
 As soon as it is puffed, remove it from the grill or flame.
-Do not let the underside brown.
+Do NOT let the underside brown or burn.

 Keep practicing and do share any pictures or videos of rotis that you’ve made, using the hashtag #PPCookerySchool